 Once identified, the psychosocial issues should be dealt with via a risk assessment process.
 Once the hazards and potential negative outcomes have been documented, the planning process should establish objectives that consider the needs and expectations of the workers.
 This may then require dedicating resources to work towards the objectives, addressing the hazards, and mitigating the potential risks.

 Managing psychosocial risk should be part of any EHS program during the planning, implementing, reviewing, evaluating, and improving the process.
 Fostering a culture of open communication between workers and supervisors is essential to business success, and ISO 45003 can provide the foundation.
-Allowing open dialogue about workplace stress will reduce strain on workers and improve business outcomes by reducing operational and safety risks across the organization.
+Allowing open dialogue about effectively managing work-related stress will reduce strain on workers and improve business outcomes by reducing operational and safety risks across the organization.

 What If I Don’t Have an ISO 45001 Management System Structure?